 '''

 @python_app

-def communicate(name):
+def example(name):

 return 'hello {0}'.format(name)

-r = communicate('bob')
+r = example('bob')

 print(r.result())

 '''

-Parsl uses the cloudpickle and pickle libraries to serialize Python objects into a sequence of bytes that can be passed over a network to/from apps.
-Thus, Parsl is able to support communication via standard Python data types (e.g., booleans, integers, tuples, lists, and dictionaries).
-However, not all objects can be serialized with these methods (e.g., closures, generators, and system objects).
+Parsl uses the cloudpickle and pickle libraries to serialize Python objects into a sequence of bytes that can be passed over a network from the submitting machine to executing workers.

+Thus, Parsl apps can receive and return standard Python data types such as booleans, integers, tuples, lists, and dictionaries.
+However, not all objects can be serialized with these methods (e.g., closures, generators, and system objects), and so those objects cannot be used with all executors.